Rise 96.5

-96five (call sign: 4FRB) is a Christian community radio station operated by Family Radio Ltd in Brisbane, Australia.
-The radio station is funded by sponsorship, advertisements, donations, fundraising and pledges.
-A separate program output is aired on the stations DAB+ Digital Radio channel called Inspire.
+Rise 96.5 (call sign: 4FRB) is a Christian community radio station operated by Family Radio Ltd in Brisbane, Australia.
+The radio station is funded by sponsorship, donations, fundraising and pledges.
+A separate program output is aired on the stations DAB+ Digital Radio channel called Inspire Hope.

 Programming

-Family FM (identified on-air as 96five) describes itself as a "family-friendly broadcaster" and "music safe for little ears", with programming content suitable for all ages.
+Rise 96.5 describes itself as "suitable for the entire family" and uses the tag line "Uplifting Radio" to describe the content it broadcasts.
 The station's music playlist consists of music from contemporary Christian artists as well as mainstream artists.
 The station claims that listeners will hear no bad language.